skoolkid/skoolkit/sphinx/source/commands.rst

                           Copy a block of bytes of the given size from src in RAM bank s to dest in RAM bank d.
 This option may be used multiple times.
+    --patch [p:]a,file    Apply a binary patch file at address 'a' in RAM bank 'p'.
+This option may be used multiple times.
     -p [p:]a[-b[-c]],[^+]v, --poke [p:]a[-b[-c]],[^+]v
                           POKE N,v in RAM bank p for N in {a, a+c, a+2c..., b}.
                           Prefix 'v' with '^' to perform an XOR operation, or